 Unfortunately, the value of the solution of the min/max problem is greater than 1.
-So, the constraints W_1^{-1} and W_2^{-1} are not respected.
+So, the constraints are not respected as shown on Figure 2 (solid lines are above dotted lines of the same color at some frequencies).

 In this example, the main advantage of our global optimization approach is that unlike classical method based on non-smooth optimization, we can certify that no robust solution of our problem exists.